diegoaltoworks/diegoaltoworks/PRIVACY.md

 ## Third-Party Disclosure

 I do not sell, trade, or otherwise transfer your personal information to third parties without your consent.
-However, I may share your information with trusted third-party service providers who assist us in operating our website and providing our services.
+I will never share your information with any third-party.

 ## Your Rights

 You have the right to access, correct, and delete your personal information.
-If you would like to exercise any of these rights, please contact us using the information provided below.
+If you would like to exercise any of these rights, please contact me using the information provided below.

 ## Changes to This Privacy Policy